nathanwiebe2000/PE/round2-response.md

 > *Consider appropriately citing the relevant work by Giedke et al
 > "Quantum measurement of a mesoscopic spin ensemble" Phys.
 Rev. A 74,
 > 032316 (2006)

+We have cited this work and also clarified the circuit diagram along with providing a reference to Nielsen and Chuang for the non-expert.